It was just another night—the normal amount of darkness and fear. But something was about to change.

 “Sir Fenix,” said Charles.
 “Try to be quick and find a warm place to spend the night.”

 “Yes, my king,” Fenix said and stepped out of the royal tent.

 “You trust that boy too much,” Melina said as she emerged from the shadows.

 “He’s a good man,” said Charles.

 Melina raised an eyebrow.
-She looked as beautiful as when she was under the care of the clastle’s servants.
-Her wavy red hair was the only thing hiding her naked body, she waited for the tent’s curtains to close before walking towards the king.
+She looked as beautiful as when she was under the care of the castle’s servants.
+Her wavy red hair was the only thing hiding her naked body, she waited for the tent’s curtains to close before walking toward the king.
 “I want you.”

 Fenix knew he had to carry out the orders—there was no alternative.
 And, he approached his men.

 “Soldiers,” said Fenix, “the work that has been entrusted to us is of crucial importance for the future of the kingdom.
 We must be bold and stealthy to end all the people of the town.